Photo Credit: Dustin Doherty

 Barriere Search & Rescue Grant

-The LNTCFS is also pleased to have contributed $55,000 to Barriere Search & Rescue (BSAR) towards construction of their new building, located next to the fire hall in Barriere.
-The new building provides a home base and well needed location for equipment storage, training and communication.
-On behalf of the LNTCFS Board of Directors, thank-you for your valuable contributions to the Lower North Thompson Valley!
+The LNTCFS is also pleased to have contributed $55,000 to Barriere Search & Rescue (BSAR) towards the construction of their new building, located next to the fire hall in Barriere.
+The new building provides a home base and well-needed location for equipment storage, training, and communication.
+On behalf of the LNTCFS Board of Directors, thank you for your valuable contributions to the Lower North Thompson Valley!

 The LNTCFS is proud to have contributed $63,700 in 2014 to many associations this year, including but not limited to Simpcw First Nation, Barriere 1st Responders, and the Squam Bay Community Club.

 The LNTCFS is proud to have contributed $10,000 in 2012 to associations such as North Thompson Volunteer & Information, the Barriere & District Heritage Society, and the Barriere Crimestoppers Association.

 The LNTCFS is proud to have contributed $5,750 in 2011 to organizations such as the Barriere Lions Club, the Little Fort Recreation Society, and the Barriere Curling Club.